sjbylo/misc/appdemos/README.md

 appdemo will install the ruby hello world app with the correct route and with health checks

-hpa-appdemo will install with hpa on the frontend
+hpa-appdemo will install appdemo but with hpa on the frontend

 ab-load-tester will install ab which can apply load on the frontend